 - What is the time-frame of use?

-Grass-fed beef Tallow is shelf stable, it does not go rancid and is seasonal.
-In the Spring and Summer, the Cows eat freshly grown herbs and grass and the tallow is a lovely Golden Yellow.
+Organic tallow from Pasture-raised cows is shelf stable, it does not go rancid and is seasonal.
+In the Spring and Summer, the Cows eat freshly grown herbs and grass and the tallow is a lovely golden Yellow.
 In the Winter, you'll find that the tallow balm is a little bit more white.
 Just like any food, it is best to use it when it is as fresh as possible.
 We suggest using within 6 months.
-If any skin irration occures, please discontinue to use.
+If any skin irritation occurs, please discontinue use.

 - Is this safe for my face and for children?

-Grass-fed Tallow is very gentle, nourishing, and healing for the skin; essentially our first moisturizer.
-It is very much like our skin making it easily absorbably and is also nutrient dense in Vitamins A, D, K, E and B12.
-It is highly remarkable at healing skin irritations, especially Eczema and diaper rash, a great alternative than using a commerical, petroleum and chemical-based creams.
+Organic, Grass-fed Tallow is very gentle, nourishing, and healing for the skin.
+It is the original moisturizer and is very much like our skin making it easily absorbable and is also nutrient dense in Vitamins A, D, K, E, and B12.
+It is highly remarkable at healing skin irritations, especially Eczema and diaper rash, a great alternative than using a commercial, petroleum and chemical-based creams.

-Also note that not all Essential Oils are good for the skin and they must be diluted.
-We use minimal amounts of the highest grade of Therapeutic Essential Oils and Absolutes in our balms.
+Also, note that not all Essential Oils are good for the skin and they must be diluted.
+We use minimal amounts of the highest grade of Essential Oils and Absolutes in our balms.
 We note on each balm description which ones are good for the face.
 If you are super-sensitive, we highly suggest trying our PURE-unscented Balm for maximum results.
 Grass-fed Tallow feels great when applied and worn, although there may be the rare case where it is not working with one's biology.
-Discontinue to use if there are any issues.
+Discontinue using if there are any issues.

 - My Tallow Balm is a bit hard for me to get out of the jar?
 Is this OK?